 You can be sure of excellent condition and exact descriptions of any books I offer for sale.

-All friends will be able to use the site exactly as before, for its poems and news, bees and gardens, its personal element and some additional pages accessible from the Poetry Scotland website.
+All friends will be able to use the site exactly as before, for its poems and news, bees and gardens, its personal element and some pages about Poetry Scotland and the Callander Poetry Weekend.
 Just skip over any booklists you stumble on, or read them for fun.

 the start of a new collection of fascinating bee data